yuri-rage/yuri-rage.github.io/_posts/2014-02-27-arduino-ide---kustomized.md

 Next level Arduino nerd rage, including Teensy support and command line build/upload capabilities, all within a reasonably clean installation on any \*buntu variant.
 Here's how:

 ##Install dependencies##
 The Arduino IDE requires a working JRE.
-It used to solely depend on Java 6, but it seems as if I'm up and running with Java 7.
+It used to absolutely require Java 6, but it seems as if I'm up and running with Java 7.
 Regardless, issue:

 `apt-get install -s arduino`